jellyfisheart/jellyfisheart/README.md

 I'm medicated.
 Nothing is serious to me.
 If you have an issue tell me flat out ❣️ WE (as in you and me) don't have time for this

+ I don't fully block people until I feel I have to.
+I will typically keep my distance or hide you for a few hours/days

 MDNI.
 DNC.
 Keep inspo limited if at all

 Don't be a piece of shit.
 (Racist, proshipper, wtf ever else.
 Y'all like to create new ways to be off-putting.)